321Grace/321Grace/README.md

+- Name: alx-pre_course.

+- Description: I'm now a ALX Student, this is my first repository as a full-stack engineer Public repository

 - 👋 Hi, I’m @321Grace
 - 👀 I’m interested in learning new things...
 - 🌱 I’m currently learning software engineering  ...